client9/client9-website/_posts/2012-10-25-rebooting-sofware-development-with-continuous-deployment.md

 correctly it can be transformative to the organization.
 We'll discuss what continuous deployment is, how to get started, and what components are needed to make it successful, and secure.

+Just found that [Dinis Cruz](http://blog.diniscruz.com) wrote a nice piece on my talk: [Amazing presentation on integrating security into the SDL](http://blog.diniscruz.com/2012/10/amazing-presentation-on-integrating.html) and brings up some good points.
+I hope address these in a future presentation.
+Thanks Denis!